SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ```

 Note: It is not mandatory to use the `/.well-known/` directory here.
-In contrast to the DID document, webserver, path and filename can be arbitrary here as long as we host the resulting Verifiable Credential at this address later on.
+In contrast to the DID document, web server, path and filename can be arbitrary here as long as we host the resulting Verifiable Credential at this address later on.
 This is true for all the Verifiable Credentials that we will create in the following sections.

 The Notarization API supports different types of Legal Registration Numbers, including VAT ID which our example uses.

 In the response to this request we receive our first Verifiable Credential from the Notarization API in JSON format.
-We will put this file on our webserver at the path we specified during the request, i.e. `mydomain.com/.well-known/lrn.json`.
+We will put this file on our web server at the path we specified during the request, i.e. `mydomain.com/.well-known/lrn.json`.

 The Verifiable Credential that we received contains a DID reference to the DID document of the Gaia-X Notarization Service which in turn will reference a X.509 certificate chain of the Notarization Service that can be used to validate the signature of the Verifiable Credential.
 Refer to the appendix section at the bottom of this blog post for a Python code snippet for validating the signature.